 We recommend keeping these fish with other mbuna not of similar color in mixed-sex groups.
-Best group for breeding and for mixing with other mbuna is one male with five to six females.
+The best group for breeding and for mixing with other mbuna is one male with five to six females.

-For single breeder groups, we recommend 20 gallon or larger tanks.
+For single breeder groups, we recommend 20 gallons or larger tanks.